 If you want to become a pro pickleball player, you'll have a lot of competition.
 You can increase your odds by getting rated, joining a pickleball club, attending a coaching clinic, participating in a tournament, getting a coach, and practicing regularly.

-- Top pickleball players have a rating of at least 4.5.
+- Elite pickleball players typically boast a rating of 5.0 or higher.

 The UTPR, also known as the USA Pickleball Tournament Rating, is the official rating for players.
 The UTPR rating is solely determined by a player’s performance in a tournament.
 If you wish to receive a UTPR rating, you have to participate in an event and play against some of your area’s best players.